Harrogate railway station: History

+The station platforms were lengthened by 100 yards in 1883, largely as a result of the opening of a second route to Leeds via Wetherby (the Cross Gates to Wetherby Line) in 1876.
+However it was not until 1902 that a new station and connecting line at Wetherby permitted through running to Leeds without reversal.
+Extensive alterations at Harrogate took place in 1897, including the construction of two new bay platforms on the east side at the south end of the station, a new footbridge, and a new signal cabin.
+The following year saw the opening of a large new goods depot on Bower Road (where the Asda supermarket now stands) and the associated changes to the track layout necessitated another new signal cabin at the north end of the station.

 In 1892, the actor, Harry Fischer, was shot at by Violet Gordon at the station.
 She missed and was arrested by the police.

 The station was largely demolished in 1964/65 and replaced with a more utilitarian one (with fewer platforms) by Taylor Bown and Miller, Architects (Harrogate).
+The platform awning on the west side had previously seen service in Sunderland and was re-used at Harrogate.
 A car park now occupies the site of the former bay platforms on the south side.
 It coincided with the loss of three of the main routes through the town in the Beeching Axe – both routes via Wetherby closed to passenger traffic on 6 January 1964 and the Leeds Northern route to Northallerton via Ripon on 6 March 1967.

 The York branch was included in Beeching's 1963 report, but it was reprieved in 1966 and remains open.
-The original, attractive wrought iron footbridge remained until the mid 2000s when it was taken down and replaced by a modern plain steel one further down the platform.
+The original, attractive wrought iron footbridge remained until the mid-2000s when it was taken down and replaced by a modern plain steel one further down the platform.
 The station was serviced by a cafe called the 'Circle Bar' until its closure in the 1990s.